josephquested/windows-setup/README.md

 # windows-setup
-instructions to help you set up the linux subsystem on windows 10
+Instructions to help you set up the Linux subsystem on Windows 10

 VIDEO WALKTHOUGH:
 https://youtu.be/pwn4zknR5TU